LogtalkDotOrg/logtalk3/manuals/sources/devtools/packs.rst

    :- end_object.

-The ``license/1`` argument must be an atom and should whenever possible be a license identifier as specified in the `SPDX standard <https://spdx.org/licenses/>`__.
+The ``license/1`` argument must be an atom and should, whenever possible, be a license identifier as specified in the `SPDX standard <https://spdx.org/licenses/>`__.

 Optionally, the pack object can also define a